 After documenting the UX and usability issues with the current product in US and France and deciding on several viable product solutions that would provide a desirable product-market fit, I began to validate these ideas.
 This included comprehensive research with several Enterprise companies and teams at recruitment agencies, as well as freelancers and flexible workers.
 I developed sample products of our strongest ideas in order to test, gather feedback, and validate.

 To determine which direction to take the product, there were many factors at play, most of which I can't disclose here.
 After deciding on the core product idea to go forward with, a talent management system for the contingent workforce, we needed to build out the team and resources and bring this product to life, while also redesigning and fixing the issues with the current platform.

 Towards the end of 2019, I led the team in developing themes for our 2020 product roadmap, which we fully developed and began to deliver on during this time.
-I worked with my Senior designer to build out a meaningful brand identity, and launched the new look along with a scrappy marketing website that I built myself in HubSpot.
+I worked with my Senior designer to build out a meaningful brand identity, and launched the new look along with a scrappy marketing website that I built myself in HubSpot, while we worked on designing out our longer-term marketing strategy.
 I continued to run product and user research and testing, ensuring our product efforts were closely aligned with user's needs and the goals from the business.

 User experience design

 Wireframes and prototypes

 Don't stop there!
 Continue on to another case study.

 Brooklyn, NY | Remote